AdaCore/ada-spark-rfcs/features/rfc-spark-loop-index.md

 annotated with the ``Iterable`` aspect.
 Occurrences of this attribute are only allowed in the body of a loop with such an iterator.

+If the prefix of an attribute ``Loop_Index`` is the loop parameter of an array component iterator, the attribute may have a single argument ``N``, that shall be a static expression of an Integer type.
+The value of `N` shall be greater than zero and no greater than the dimensionality of the array.
+If the array has dimensionality greater than one, then the argument shall be present.

-During the execution of the body of a loop with an array component iterator, references to the ``Loop_Index`` attribute stand for the index of the component of the array designated by the loop parameter.
+During the execution of the body of a loop with an array component iterator, references to the ``Loop_Index (N)`` attribute stand for the index of the component of the array designated by the loop parameter, at dimension ``N``.
+For one-dimensional arrays, the attribute ``Loop_Index`` is equivalent to ``Loop_Index (1)``.
 Here is an equivalent formulation of the loop from ``Do_Loop_1`` presented in the previous section:

 ```ada
 procedure Do_Loop_1 (A : in out My_Array) is